SeaSharpe/Design/ThreatModel.md

   **Description:**     Stripe Web Service may be able to remotely execute code for Web Server.

-  **Justification:**   We will take care to sanitize all inputs from Stripe and throw exceptions/log errors when unexpected values are recived.
+  **Justification:**   We will sanitize inputs from Stripe and throw exceptions/log errors when unexpected values are received.
   -------------------- --------------------------------------------------------------------------------------------------------------------------